CorneaCare Logo

 What is Dacryostenosis?

-Dacryostenosis or nasolacrimal duct obstruction (NLDO), is inflammation of the nasolacrimal duct (tear sac), mainly due to poor tear drainage.¹ Dacryostenosis can be congenital, idiopathic or acquired.
+Dacryostenosis or nasolacrimal duct obstruction (NLDO), is inflammation of the nasolacrimal duct (tear sac).
+It is mainly due to poor tear drainage.1 Dacryostenosis can be congenital, idiopathic, or acquired.

-Often referred to as a blocked tear duct, dacryostenosis causes excess tearing and yellow discharge in the eye.² It is generally treated with a warm compress but can require surgery or other medical interventions if dacryostenosis is due to underlying issues.²
+Often referred to as a blocked tear duct, dacryostenosis causes excess tearing and yellow discharge in the eye.² It can be treated with a warm compress.
+In some cases, it may require surgery or other medical treatment to resolve underlying issues.2

 • Dacryostenosis occurs because of poor drainage of the tear ducts.

-• Dacryostenosis can be congenital (occurs in infants), idiopathic (no known cause) or acquired in adulthood due to other diseases, injuries or medications.
+• Dacryostenosis can be congenital (occurs in infants), idiopathic (no known cause) or acquired in adulthood.

-• Treating dacryostenosis typically involves a warm compress and manual expression of the ducts through light massage.
-Some chronic cases require surgery to expand the ducts.
+• Treatment often involves a warm compress and manual expression of the ducts through light massage.
+In chronic cases, surgery may be required to expand the ducts.

 Understanding Dacryostenosis

-Dacryostenosis in infants is referred to as congenital dacryostenosis.⁴ Lack of nasolacrimal duct development leads to congenital dacryostenosis.⁴ Symptoms often develop after two weeks of age and resolve by 6-9 months old.⁴
+When the condition occurs in infants, it is referred to as congenital dacryostenosis.
+It is caused by a lack of nasolacrimal duct development.
+The symptoms often develop in infants around two weeks of age and resolve after 6-9 months.4

-Depending on the underlying cause, doctors may take different approaches to treat dacryostenosis.
+Depending on the cause, your eye doctor will take a different approach to treat dacryostenosis.

-In congenital dacryostenosis, caregivers can apply a warm compress and gentle massage to the infant’s lacrimal sac a few times per day to express the ducts.⁴ Caregivers should apply moderate pressure over the lacrimal sac in the corner of the eye in a downward direction.³
+If your infant has congenital dacryostenosis, then you can apply a warm compress and gently massage their lacrimal sac a few times per day to express the ducts.4 Your eye doctor will show you how to apply pressure over the lacrimal sac in the corner of the eye in a downward direction.3

-In rare cases, a blocked duct may lead to an eye infection, in which case a doctor may prescribe antibiotics.⁴ If a child is still experiencing clogged ducts after their first birthday, an eye doctor (ophthalmologist) may probe the duct to enlarge it and allow normal tear flow.⁴
+In rare cases, a blocked duct may lead to an eye infection.
+Hence, your child’s eye doctor may give antibiotics.
+Additionally, if your child’s ducts remain clogged after their first birthday, your doctor may probe the duct to enlarge it so that normal tear flow is possible.4

-For acquired dacryostenosis, doctors will typically try to treat the underlying cause (other diseases, injuries, or medications).² If that course of treatment is not possible or does not alleviate symptoms, an eye doctor can perform various surgeries, including dacryocystoplasty and dacryocystorhinostomy.³
+For acquired dacryostenosis, your eye doctor will first try to treat the primary cause.
+This may be other diseases, injuries, or medications.2 If treatment is not possible or fails to relieve symptoms, your eye doctor may perform surgery.
+For instance, this may include dacryocystoplasty or dacryocystorhinostomy.3

-Dacryocystoplasty is minimally invasive and uses a balloon to insert a stent to open the lacrimal duct.³ A dacryocystorhinostomy involves removing part of the lacrimal bone to create space between the lacrimal sac and the nasal cavity.³
+Dacryocystoplasty is minimally invasive and uses a balloon to insert a stent to open the duct.
+However, dacryocystorhinostomy involves removing part of the lacrimal bone to create space between the lacrimal sac and the nasal cavity.3

 1. “Eye Terminology for Eye Technicians.”
 Allergan TechAlliance, https://www.allergantechalliance.com/Eye-Conditions/EyeCare-Terminology.
 Accessed 19 April 2022.